How Shame Keeps Us DisconnectedPin

 I’ve had that struggle before.
 I’ve watched so many adult survivors struggle with shame and secrets, fearful of sharing them and connecting with others, and I’ve seen far too many share their secrets with people who did not offer them the acceptance that would lead to healing but only more pain.

 We’ve all got to do better, first, by realizing that the shame of childhood abuse is not yours to carry.
 It is the abusers.
-Second, for those who can, we should be sharing our stories far and wide to create a world where survivors know they are not alone but among a large, diverse group across the world, and third, by being better when someone shares their secrets with us.
+Second, for those who can, we should be sharing our stories far and wide to create a world where survivors know they are not alone but among a large, diverse group worldwide, and third, by being better when someone shares their secrets with us.
 Accept them warmly.
-Appreciate how hard it is to share that with someone and continue caring for them the way you did before you knew their secret.
+Appreciate how hard it is to share that with someone and continue caring for them as you did before you knew their secret.
 The person you’ve become close with over the years didn’t change when they shared this with you.
 They are still the same person you knew the day before.
-Appreciate the gift they are giving you by attempting to connect with you, and learn about how much that connection benefits both of you as human beings.
+Appreciate the gift they are giving you by attempting to connect with you and learn how much that connection benefits both of you.

 It’s the connections that will see us through the rough times, and it’s the lack of connection that will see us losing hope.
 Do more things that give us hope.